Microencapsulation Electrostatic Processing System (MEPS) - 11.22.16

 While MEPS will remain on orbit past Increment 6, the Shuttle will return used PCMs and video tape to Earth and deliver new PCMs, PC-MCIA cards, and videotapes for future experiments.

-Le Pivert PJ, Le Pivert PJ, Haddad RS, Aller A, Titus K, Doulat J, Renard M, Morrison DR, Morrison DR. Ultrasound Guided, Combined Cryoablation and Microencapsulated 5-Fluorouracil, Inhibits Growth of Human Prostate Tumors in Xenogenic Mouse Model Assessed by Fluorescence Imaging.
+Le Pivert PJ, Haddad RS, Aller A, Titus K, Doulat J, Renard M, Morrison DR. Ultrasound Guided, Combined Cryoablation and Microencapsulated 5-Fluorouracil, Inhibits Growth of Human Prostate Tumors in Xenogenic Mouse Model Assessed by Fluorescence Imaging.
 Technology in Cancer Research and Treatment.
 2004; 3(2): 135-142.

 Le Pivert PJ, Morrison DR, Haddad RS, Doulat J, Renard M, Aller A, Titus K. Percutaneous tumor ablation: microencapsulated echo-guided interstitial chemotherapy combined with cryosurgery increases necrosis in prostate cancer.
 Technology in Cancer Research and Treatment.
 2009; 8(3): 207-216.
 PMID: 19445538.

 Morrison DR, Mosier B. Externally Triggered Microcapsules.
 United States Patent and Trademark Office.7,968,117.
 Jun 28 2011.